sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 The currently active Aptana file editor.
 See _Editor API_ for more information.

-In addition, the context has a few handy-dandy functions for use by commands, as described below:
+Also, the context has a few handy-dandy functions for use by commands, as described below:

 Method